 "Is that how you see me?"
 Diego was deeply hurt by his father's accusations.
 "As someone who does nothing?"

-"Maybe you are doing something, but I can't see anything useful coming of it.
-And do you know what Diego?
+"Maybe you are doing something, but I can't see anything useful coming out it.
+And do you know what, Diego?
 It has to stop.
 Stop it now and do something useful!"

 "And if I don't?"
 Diego challenged him.